keosariel/keosariel.github.io/_posts/2022-07-04-learn-xapian-faceting-part-3.md

 Facets are a way to add specific, relevant options to search results.
 Think of it as a way to narrow down a search query, and being more specific on where your search should be executed.
 In the case of hackernews posts, when you decide to make a search query and you want only results from paul graham, you'd just specify that you only want search results from paul graham (pg on hackernews).

 <p class="message">
-  Note: keep in mind this is a continuation of my last article on searching you should [check it out](https://keosariel.github.io/2022/07/04/learn-xapian-basic-indexing-part-1/) before continuing.
+  Note: keep in mind this is a continuation of my last article on searching you should <a href="https://keosariel.github.io/2022/07/04/learn-xapian-searching-part-2/">check it out</a> before continuing.
 </p>

 So how do we implement this Faceting Search? facets in Xapian is based on a technique referred to as boolean filtering (and hence those prefixed terms are called boolean terms).
 A little of the concept was introduced, well not literally in [part 1 of this series: learn xapian basic indexing part 1